San Diego Zoo Tips You Need To Know Before You Go

 On A Budget?
 No Problem!
 Here Are Cheap Ticket Tricks

-While the zoo is a non-profit organization, their prices can be steep. day passes can be $58 without tax for adults and $48 for children between 3-11.
-For one day.
+While the zoo is a non-profit organization, its prices can be steep.
+Day passes can be $65 without tax for adults and $53 for children between 3-11, if you go on less popular days.
 There are a few discounts you can get to make the visit worth it.

-They also offer plenty of discounts.
+The Zoo also offers plenty of discounts.
 Members of the military and their families get 10% off with valid I.D.
 AAA members also get 10% for up to 6 people.
 Airline and cruise line employees and travel agents also have access to the discounts.
 But if you aren’t any of those, you can get a big group discount for groups of 15 or more.

 What To Bring To The San Diego Zoo

 There are a few things the San Diego Zoo allows that other amusement parks and attractions don’t.
 If you are going to the zoo, especially in the summer, please make sure to have these items.

 A Light Weight Backpack